How to Increase Cross-Selling to Grow Faster

 5. Motivation

-Compensation that truly incentivizes sellers to change their pitch is complicated.
+Compensation that truly incentivizes sellers to change their approach is complicated.
 Presumably, they already have a sales quota.
 What would encourage them to add in cross-selling?
-It may be more money, or it may be special recognition, or perhaps membership in a prestigious organization.
-Tailor the incentive to the individual for best results and look for any areas of misalignment that would hinder your cross-selling efforts.
+It may be more money, it may be special recognition, or it may be being seen as a team player.

 The Bottom Line